-The service premium is extra funding for schools to support children and young people when one of their parents is serving in the regular armed forces or one of their parents served in the regular armed forces in the last 3 years schools receive £300 for each pupil.
+The service premium is extra funding for schools to support children and young people when one of their parents is serving in the regular armed forces or one of their parents served in the regular armed forces in the last 3 years.
+Schools receive £310 for each pupil.

 Please do not hesitate to let us know if there is anything your child needs to support them at school.
-Recently we have been able to support children by paying for revision materials, musical lessons, sports equipment, and breakfasts in school and school trips.
-Please contact Mrs Somers (Pupil Premium Mentor) to access this funding on: 01772 682 008 or email@example.com
+Recently we have been able to support children by paying for revision materials, musical lessons, sports equipment, as well as providing breakfasts in school and making a contribution to school trips.
+Please contact Mrs Somers (Pupil Premium Manager) to discuss this on: 01772 682 008 or email@example.com

-If you are not sure whether your child is eligible for Free School Meals or would like more information about how you should go about claiming an entitlement, please contact the school via 01772 682008.
+If you are not sure whether your child is eligible for Free School Meals or would like more information about how you should go about claiming an entitlement, please contact Lancashire County council direct on 01524 581207.